 The PCT traverses bear habitat.
 In places, bears have become adept at gaining access to improperly stored food.
 Access to human food, either through improper or inadequate food storage, sometimes ends with managers having to kill the bear.
 Proper food storage is paramount to a safe, successful trip; it ensures your personal safety and protects one of our wildlands greatest mammals.

 Resident PCT bears are legendarily good at getting human food.
-In their regions, all scented items MUST be in an approved bear canister.
+In some of regions along the trail, all scented items MUST be in an bear canister.
+Where they’re required, these canisters must be on the list of allowed canisters published by that land management agency.

 The number of black bears has increased steadily in recent years.
 In California, the bear population has grown from about 10,000 in the 1980s to around 35,000 now.
 Their range has also expanded.
 In places where you didn’t used to need to worry about bears getting your food, there are now bears.
 Bears are at home in the mountains of the PCT from the southern deserts to the northern border.